Etymology – “Growler,” “Threat” or “Threatening,” possibly “Bugbear”

 A satirical news site, The Onion blamed the 2010 eruption of the Eyjafjallajökull volcano on Grýla.

-Posted on December 11, 2018, in Anger/Temper, Animal - Beast, Bogeyman, Cannibalism, Cat, Cauldron, Children, Christmas, Dutch, Evil, Famine, Fear, Festival/Holiday, Folk Lore, Hunger, Iceland, Insatiable, Kidnapping, Monster, Mountain, Ogre, Punishment, Solstice, Spirit, Supernatural, Troll, Uncategorized, Weather, Winter, Witch, Yule.
+Posted on December 11, 2018, in Anger/Temper, Animal - Beast, Bogeyman, Cannibalism, Cat, Cauldron, Children, Christmas, Dutch, Evil, Famine, Fear, Festival/Holiday, Folk Lore, Hunger, Iceland, Insatiable, Kidnapping, Monster, Mountain, Ogre, Punishment, Solstice, Spirit, Supernatural, Troll, Uncategorized, Weather, Winter, Witch, Yule and tagged Christmas, Iceland, Ogre, Yule.
 Bookmark the permalink.
-Leave a comment.
+2 Comments.